bhunjadi/grapher/docs/query_options.md

 This concept allows us to filter/manipulate data after we retrived it and assembled it.

-The `$postFilters` option uses the `sift` npm library (https://www.npmjs.com/package/sift) to make your filters look like MongoDB filters.
+The `$postFilters` option uses the `mingo` npm library (https://github.com/kofrasa/mingo) to make your filters look like MongoDB filters.

 For example, what if you want to get the users that are admins in at least one group: